 “Employees who believe that management is concerned about them as a whole person – not just an employee – are more productive, more satisfied, more fulfilled.
 Satisfied employees mean satisfied customers, which leads to profitability,”

 says Anne M. Mulcahy, Former CEO of Xerox Corporation.

-We all have been through the discouraging experience of having a peer who was viewed as the ‘favourite’ amongst teachers.
+We all have been through the discouraging experience of having a peer who was viewed as the ‘favorite’ amongst teachers.
 We also remember how resentful that made us.
-Even at work place, there is nothing worse than seeing employees being taken as unequally competent.
+Even at the workplace, there is nothing worse than seeing employees being taken as unequally competent.

 Maintaining worker productivity and motivation in the workplace is not always an accomplishable task for an employer.
 The key things to remember for employee motivation are mentioned in this article and once thoughtfully executed, will bring you on the right track with any office workforce.